Relatives mourn Titanic sub deaths after 'catastrophic implosion' | Law-Order

 The five who died included Stockton Rush, U.S. founder and chief executive officer of OceanGate Expeditions, which operated the submersible and charged $250,000 per person to make the Titanic trip.
 He was piloting the craft.
 The others were British billionaire and explorer Hamish Harding, 58; Pakistani-born businessman Shahzada Dawood, 48, and his 19-year-old son, Suleman, both British citizens; and French oceanographer and Paul-Henri Nargeolet, 77.

 "These men were true explorers who shared a distinct spirit of adventure, and a deep passion for exploring and protecting the world's oceans," OceanGate said.
-A statement issued by the British Asian Trust on behalf of the Dawood family read: "With profound sorrow, we mourn the tragic loss of Shahzada and his beloved son, Suleman, who had embarked on a journey to visit the remnants of the legendary Titanic in the depths of the Atlantic Ocean."
+A statement issued by the British Asian Trust on behalf of the Dawood family read: "We mourn the tragic loss of Shahzada and his beloved son, Suleman, who had embarked on a journey to visit the remnants of the legendary Titanic."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)